k-Rohit/AIML_Case-Study/README.md

     Overall, the ensemble models, particularly Random Forest and XGBoost, outperformed the Linear Regression model in predicting the sourcing costs.
 However, even the best-performing models (RFC and XGB) showed limitations in accurately predicting the sourcing costs, as evidenced by the moderate R2 scores and relatively high RMSE values on the test dataset

    - ### 2nd approach -
    In the second approach, I grouped the duplicate rows based on all the categorical columns.
 For each group, I aggregated the sourcing costs, summing them to obtain the total sourcing cost for that group.
 Additionally, I counted the quantity of each product within the group.
 This was achieved by counting the number of rows corresponding to each group and storing the counts in a new column named "Quantity."
-Finally, I calculated and created another feature as the average sourcing cost per unit by dividing the total sourcing cost by the quantity for each group which was then used in training of the model, Otherwise directly using the summed up sourcing cost column would have largely deviated from the original values.
+Finally, I calculated and created another feature as the average sourcing cost per unit by dividing the total sourcing cost by the quantity for each group which was then used in training of the model, Otherwise directly using the summed-up sourcing cost column would have largely deviated from the original values.

-   This approach led to very good `r2_score` of `0.95` on the training set and a `rmse` of `40.2` but again when applied on test data the model failed to perform well and the `r2_score` dropped down to `0.40`.
+   This approach led to a very good `r2_score` of `0.95` on the training set and a `rmse` of `40.2` but again when applied on test data the model failed to perform well and the `r2_score` dropped down to `0.40`.
 The plots below display that the predictions and the original data points are not overlapping indicating the failure of the model to capture the true relationship of data.

    - ### 3rd approach
    This approach included a combination of Time Series analytics and regression.
 As we had a datetime column in the dataset, I thought to make use of it.
 So first of all as we do in a time series problem made the index of the dataframe to `Month of Sourcing` column and then created additional features for modelling